 No matter which way you choose to explore Polonnaruwa, you can’t go wrong.
 This archaeological site quickly became one of my favorites in the entire world.
 It honestly kept getting better the further along we went.
 That’s saying something considered I was impressed right away.

-The first two ruins alone would have made me satisfied with the $25 I spent to get in.
+The first two stops alone would have made me satisfied with the $25 I spent to get in.
 But again, the sheer diversity and intricacy of the ruins made it an archaeological site unlike any other.
-From buddhas carved into granite mountains, to impressive stupas and massive statues, Polonnaruwa had so many unexpected wonders.
+From buddhas carved into granite mountains to impressive stupas and massive statues, Polonnaruwa had so many unexpected wonders.
 My expectations were blown completely out of the water.
 Absolutely make the trip if you are in this part of Sri Lanka.